willjschmitt/joulia-webclient/README.md

 Add the stylization from Bemat Admin.
 This project uses a purchased license of Bemat Admin from Wrap Bootstrap.
 Purchase a license of [Bemat](https://wrapbootstrap.com/theme/bemat-material-design-admin-template-WB042J880) for your use from WrapBootstrap.
 As of this writing, the licenses for single-use were $10.
 Unzip the Bemat package and place the `js`,`css`, and `vendor` directories into the `vendor/bemat-admin` directory.

+Add the stylization from Ultimate Flat.
+This project uses a purchased license of Ultimate Flat from Wrap Bootstrap.
+Purchase a license of [Ultimate Flat](https://wrapbootstrap.com/theme/ultimate-flat-onepage-template-WB0353FX3) for your use from WrapBootstrap.
+As of this writing, the licenses for single-use were $12.
+Unzip the Ultimate Flatpackage and place the directories into the `vendor/ultimate-flat` directory.

 ## Project Information
 This project is based on one web framework: